Skip to main content

 API Categories

-Our API is organized into logical groups of functionality:
+Our API is organized into logical groups of functionality, matching the navigation:

 • POST /transaction/initialize - Initialize a payment